 - Remove unused entries from the manifest:

 - Python *.pyc:

-gmake publish: if the dependencies are resolved and the manifest is valid, your package is published to the local repository.
+gmake publish.
+If the manifest is valid your package is published to the local repository.

 To be able to search for the new packages in the local repository you need to rebuild search indexes:

 pkgrepo refresh -s /path/to/my_repo

 You can even rebuild the entire metadata: